 What costs are involved in the DUII Diversion Program?

-If you decide to participate, you must pay a filing fee of $405.00 to the Court and a $150.00 screening interview fee to an Alcohol and Drug Evaluation Specialist.
+If you decide to participate, you must pay a $405.00 filing fee to the Court.
+You must also pay a $150.00 screening interview fee to an Alcohol and Drug Evaluation Specialist.
 These costs are required by statute.
-In addition to the above fees, you must pay the costs of treatment and pay for the Victim Impact Panel Program.
+Additionally, you must cover the costs of treatment and the Victim Impact Panel Program.

 When are Court costs due?

 The filing fee is due at the time you file a petition for entry into the DUII Diversion Program.
-You may set up a payment plan with the Court if you are unable to pay in full at the beginning of the program.
-The $150.00 evaluation fee must be paid prior to the screening interview unless you make other arrangements with the evaluator.
+You may arrange a payment plan with the Court if you cannot pay the full amount at the start of the program.
+You must pay the $150.00 evaluation fee before the screening interview, unless you make other arrangements with the evaluator.

 Failure to pay the filing fee in full or when payments are due will result in the termination of your diversion agreement.
 Failure to pay for the evaluation and/or treatment may result in the termination of your diversion agreement.